Jeff Streeter: Busch Series

 Streeter ran five races in 2003, beginning with a 29th-place finish at California.
 Amazingly, Streeter finished 29th twice more in 2003: at Nazareth and at Memphis.
 That meant that 29th would be his best career finish four times over.
-His run at California also ended up being his best career start, as he started that event in 18th place.
+His run at California also ended up being his best career start, as he started that event in eighteenth place.

 Increased competition and low funding closed Streeter's team and he has not raced in major NASCAR since.

 Motorsports career results

 NASCAR

 (key) (Bold - Pole position awarded by qualifying time.
 Italics - Pole position earned by points standings or practice time. * – Most laps led.)